 Obituary: Bell, Robin Daphanne (Alderman)

-Will be no services.
-Will gather in the spring to lay her ashes next to mamaw snider at Betts family cemetery in Calhoun County.
+There will be no services.
+We will gather in the Spring to lay her ashes next to Mamaw Snider at Betts Family Cemetery in Calhoun County.

-Those wishing to share a story, fond memory, or condolence, please visit. www.movcremation.com (Mid-Ohio valley Cremation Society).
+Those wishing to share a story, fond memory, or their condolences, please visit MOVCremation.com (Mid-Ohio Valley Cremation Society).

 Copyright 2023 WTAP.
 All rights reserved.